gildas/bitbucket-cli/README.md

 bb repo delete myrepository1 myrepository2 myrepository3
 ```

-You can tell `bb` to stop on the first error, warn on errorsm or ignore errors when processing multiple arguments with the `--stop-on-error`, `--warn-on-error`, or `--ignore-errors` flags.
+You can tell `bb` to stop on the first error, warn on errors, or ignore errors when processing multiple arguments with the `--stop-on-error`, `--warn-on-error`, or `--ignore-errors` flags.

 All commands that would modify something on Bitbucket now allow you to preview the changes before applying them.
 You can use the `--dry-run` flag to see what would happen.